BiscDaBiscuit/BiscsBarnWebsite/README.md

 # Information
 **Only works on replit unless modified by you directly.**
-*This site/code is more advanced and has certain things that is required for it to work properly.
-This code comes of off my repl and it is now being put on my github.
-I can promise it will work properly if you dont have what is specificly needed to run the site.
-(Secret Key and SQLALCHEMY_TRACK_MODIFICATIONS as an example)*
+*The first few versions of this website were made with an Account System but it has been deleted as it isnt needed and there were certain bugs with it.
+*This website now is much simpler but also the same in appearance, be sure to note that it is unfinished and is still being worked on when I want to/can.*

 # Requirements

 **1.** *Flask*

-**2.** *Flask-SQLAlchemy*

-**3.** *Numpy*
+**2.** *Numpy*